rdogmartin/copy-gps/README.md

 ## Using it

-- In File Manager, hold the shift key and right-click a .jpg or .jpeg image and click Copy GPS coordinates.
+- In File Explorer, hold the shift key and right-click a .jpg or .jpeg image and click Copy GPS coordinates.

    ![Add Command key to registry](images/copy-gps-right-click-zoomed.jpg)